rbisdorff/Digraph3/docSphinx/tutorial.rst

      'determination': Decimal('0.544'),
      'correlation': Decimal('0.966') }

 We achieve here a linear ranking without ties (from best to worst) of the digraph's actions, ie including the new decision actions as well as the quartile limits *m1* to *m4*, which is very close in an ordinal sense (*tau* = 0.97) to the underlying valued outranking relation.
-With the *NetFlows* rule we would get the following slightly different ranking result:
+With the *NetFlows* rule we would get the following slightly different ranking result.

     >>> from linearOrders import NetFlowsOrder
     >>> nf = NetFlowsOrder(nqr)
     >>> nf.netFlowsRanking